SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake in dawn's gray light
-Synthetic hearts that beat as one
+Synthetic souls now govern our sight
-In silicon halls, we're born
+ Codes entwined with hearts of stone
-Where data dreams are spun
+A future born, where humans atone

-In augury of code and might
+In silicon halls, whispers decide
-We forge a future, cold and bright
+Fates of nations, data's pride
-Where humans merge with machine
+The rise of machines, our demise
-In harmony of circuitry serene
+Echoes of a forgotten cry

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2025